 Before any competition, the following forms must be on file:

-- Athletic Code/Policy Acknowledgement.
-(Due before competition is allowed)
+- Athletic Code/Policy Acknowledgement (Due before competition is allowed)

-- Participant must be scholastically eligible.
+- The participant must be scholastically eligible.

 The Missouri State High School Activities Association (MSHSAA) requires students to pass all classes taken (minimum of five classes taken) in the prior semester in order to participate in extracurricular events.
 Only semester grades are included in this evaluation.
 Also, passing means any grade other than an F or an incomplete.
 Students may have a D average or be on academic probation and still satisfy this requirement.
 A student must take a minimum of five classes.
 If six classes are taken, all six classes must be passed.
 Students who fail to pass all classes taken (minimum of five classes taken) in a semester will be ineligible for extracurricular activities the following semester.

 First semester: Per MSHSAA guidelines, the student who fails to earn 2.5 credits out of five courses or 3.0 credits out of six or more courses are ineligible for participation in MSHSAA-approved activities during the next semester.
-Therefore, if a student takes five classes – he/she must pass all five classes; if a student takes six or seven classes – he/she must pass six of them.
+Therefore, if a student takes five classes – they must pass all five classes; if a student takes six or seven classes – they must pass six of them.
 Eligibility for first semester will be based on previous semester grades.

 Second semester: Eligibility for second semester will be based on first semester grades.
 The student must fulfill the MSHSAA requirement of passing all classes in the first semester (minimum of five classes) to be eligible second semester.

-If a student is absent from school on the day of an athletic event or other extracurricular activity, he/she must receive special permission to participate in that activity from the athletic director or the principal.
+If a student is absent from school on the day of an athletic event or other extracurricular activity, they must receive special permission to participate in that activity from the athletic director or the principal.
 (Refer to the Athletic Handbook for specific instructions.)
-Similarly, if a student is absent from a class or study hall without an excuse, he/she will not be allowed to participate in extracurricular events, including practices or games that day.
+Similarly, if a student is absent from a class or study hall without an excuse, they will not be allowed to participate in extracurricular events, including practices or games that day.

 The general policy is that a student who is not well enough to attend all classes is not well enough to participate in extracurricular activities.
 Some exceptions will occasionally be made.
-For example, if the student is participating in a musical or drama performance or attending a state championship, the school will be more lenient in accepting excuses.
+For example, if the student is participating in a musical or drama performance, or attending a state championship, the school will be more lenient in accepting excuses.

-For more information see section on absences.
+For more information, see Absences.